On-premises pressure is the line Google drew.

 Next step

-Send one guided review request after your next job instead of catching customers on-site.
-You steer clear of the on-premises rule, and the reviews come out more specific because nobody's rushing.
+Send one guided review request after your next job instead of expecting an immediate review on-site.
+That removes the employee-waiting problem and gives the customer time to respond.